IsraelAzoulay/CsvToPdfTemplates/README.md

-# What is the name of the project?
+# Name of the project:
 CSVisionPDF
 # What is this project?
-A PDF template generator program.The program generates a PDF template based on the data provided in the CSV file.
+A PDF template generator program.
+The program generates a PDF template based on the data provided in the CSV file.
+# IDE:
+Pycharm.